gerkenv/notes/python/python.md

-`pyenv versions` - show the current Python version(s) and its origin `pyenv install 3.11.1` - install a particular version `pyenv uninstall 3.11.1` - uninstall a particular version
+`pyenv versions` - show the current Python version(s) and its origin `pyenv install 3.11.1` - install a particular version `pyenv uninstall 3.11.1` - uninstall a particular version `pyenv global 3.11.1` - set global version
+`pyenv local 3.11.1` - set a version for a current directory -> creates a `.python-version` file for pyenv, which determines the version in the current directory and subdirectories.

+### How To Find `python2` and `python3`?
+See 'pyenv help global' for tips on allowing both python2 and python3 to be found.